The platypus of the quantum channel zoo: Introduction

 The best path towards a deeper understanding of nonadditivity effects in quantum information---in fact, a better understanding of quantum information itself---is to better understand and develop the menagerie of these phenomena.
 However, clean and clear examples of channels that isolate different aspects of nonadditivity are in short supply.
 As a result, over the past two decades significant effort has been dedicated to elucidating these phenomena, leading to numerous exciting findings; yet a full understanding still remains elusive.
 Without such understanding, we lack a theory on how to best communicate with quantum channels, and fail to answer the kinds of questions resolved in classical information theory.
 This is substantiated by the fact that random codes can be suboptimal; that we cannot evaluate capacities beyond special examples; that the known capacity quantities may not fully capture the communication potential of a noisy channel; and that our understanding of error correction in the quantum setting is incomplete, whether the data is classical, private, or quantum.

 This paper studies novel examples of additivity based on combining two well-understood but very different classes of channels.
-The way we combine the two channels allows the sender to decide which of the two is used during transmission.
-Furthermore, the identity of the channel used in the transmission conveys information to the receiver and thus becomes an integral part of the communication sent.
+In the simplest case, we combine two qubit-channels in a qutrit channel so that their inputs overlap along one dimension.
+The superposed identities of the subchannels used in the transmission convey additional information to the receiver and thus becomes an integral part of the communication sent.

 Our channel is constructed as follows.
 We start with a degradable channel, which we know has single-letter quantum and private capacities.
 We then explicitly break degradability by adding an extra input state that lets the sender transmit quantum information directly to the environment but allows no additional information to be sent to the output.
-This makes it impossible for the channel output to simulate the environment as required for degradability, and thus takes the channel outside any classes known to have additive private or coherent information.
+This makes it impossible for the channel output to simulate the environment as required for degradability, and thus takes the channel outside any class known to have additive private or coherent information.
 Nevertheless, the coherent information appears to remain additive, which we can show up to a very reasonable conjecture.
 Even more surprisingly, the private information remains additive but takes a \emph{much} larger value than the original channel.
 This difference in private and quantum capacity is a clear signature of the nondegradability of the channel.
 The apparent additivity of coherent information must therefore be coming from some new mechanism of additivity, which we seek to understand.